 Nurses are the largest group of health professionals, providing vital care 24/7.
 DHB-based nurses working in acute settings account for approximately 40% of all Registered and Enrolled Nurses.

-Have your say and keep up to date with our 3-year project that aims to combine new science and your nursing knowledge and expertise to better manage fatigue in New Zealand hospitals.
+We recently conducted a 3-year project that aimed to combine new science and your nursing knowledge and expertise to better manage fatigue in New Zealand hospitals.
+This website features our progress on this project, including publications and outputs.
 Together we have an opportunity to create positive change!

 When it comes to fatigue and shift work, there are three facts you need to know:

 1. We function best with unrestricted sleep at night.

 2. Fatigue is impairment caused by not enough sleep, by staying awake too long and by trying to sleep and work in the wrong parts of the circadian body clock cycle.